rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 The dog dataset is splitted in three groups to train, validate and test the different models

-The human dataset is loaded using the same glob function
+The human dataset is loaded using the glob function

 ```
 human_files = np.array(glob("../../../data/lfw/*/*"))
 ```

----

 ### Implementation